Jahender/architecture-center/docs/reliability/disaster-recovery.md

 ## Disaster recovery plan

 Start by creating a recovery plan.
 It is considered complete after it has been fully tested.
-Include the people, processes, and supporting applications in place to restore partial or full functionality within the service-level agreement (SLA) you’ve defined for your customers.
+Include the people, processes, and supporting applications in place to restore partial or full functionality within the service-level agreement (SLA) you've defined for your customers.

 Consider the following suggestions when creating and testing your disaster recovery plan: